cambiotraining/awd-pathogen-bioinformatics/materials/02-assembly/03-genome_assembly.md

 ## Genome Assembly

-The next step in our bioinformatics analysis is to assemble a genome from our Nanopore sequencing reads.
+Now, we'll do the next part of our bioinformatics work.
+We want to put together a genome from the Nanopore sequencing data we have, a process known as **genome assembly**.
-Genome assembly consists of identifying how the sequencing reads fit together to reconstruct the genome of the organism.
+This means figuring out how our sequencing reads fit together to make the whole genome of the organism.
-In our case, we expect to reconstruct the genome sequences of the _Vibrio cholerae_ isolates we obtained, to later identify presence of toxigenic and/or antimicrobial resistance genes.
+In our case, we have _Vibrio cholerae_ samples that we want to produce genome assemblies for.
+This will allow us to identify which strains we have (and whether they are pathogenic) and to identify the presence of toxigenic and/or antimicrobial resistance genes.

-There are different methods to assemble genomes, broadly falling in two categories: **de-novo assembly** and **reference-based consensus assembly**.
+There are different methods to assemble genomes, broadly falling in two categories:

-The first method uses no prior information, attempting to reconstruct the genome from the sequencing reads only.
+- **De-novo assembly:** this uses no prior information, attempting to reconstruct the genome from the sequencing reads only.
-This method is useful when we either don't know which organism(s) to expect, or if the organism we are working with is very diverse, so there is no single reference genome that is representative of the full diversity observed in the species.
+  It's suitable when we're unsure about the organism or when it's genetically diverse (so there is no single reference genome that is representative of the full diversity observed in the species).
-While de novo assembly is an unbiased way to reconstruct genomes, it is both computationally intense and challenging to achieve high-quality complete genomes, as it is often difficult to bridge gaps and repetitive regions.
+  However, it's computationally intensive and challenging to achieve highly accurate results due to difficulties in handling gaps and repetitive regions.

-An alternative to de novo assembly is reference-based assembly, which generates an assembly by using a reference genome as a "scaffold".
+- **Reference-based consensus assembly:** this method uses a known genome as a guide.
-In this case, reads are aligned to the reference genome and used to generate a _consensus_ sequence based on the new mutations identified from the reads.
+  It aligns the reads to the reference genome and identifies new variations from those reads.
-This method is less computionally intense and can be used when we know which organism we're working with.
-The disadvantage of this method is that it doesn't work so well when our organism is very diverged from the reference (for example due to large genome rearrangments such as insertions, inversions and repeats).

-In our example study, we are working with cultured _V. cholerae_ samples.
+  It's less computationally demanding and works well when we have a good idea of the organism's identity.
+  Yet, it might not perform well if the organism is significantly different from the reference genome.

+In our study of _Vibrio cholerae_, we have opted for the **de novo** approach.
 Although there are many [high-quality genomes available on NCBI](https://www.ncbi.nlm.nih.gov/datasets/genome/?taxon=666&annotated_only=true&refseq_annotation=true&typical_only=true), this species is notorious for having a plastic genome, with the presence of several mobile genetic elements and gene exchange happening through conjugation and phage-mediated transduction ([Montero et al. 2023](https://doi.org/10.3389/fmed.2023.1155751) and [Ramamurthy et al. 2019](https://doi.org/10.3389%2Ffpubh.2019.00203)).
 Therefore, a reference-based assembly may not be the most suited for this species, as we might miss important genes from our samples, if they are not present in the reference genome that we choose.

-As such, we will perform _de novo assembly_ of our genomes, starting from the basecalled FASTQ files.
-The general procedure is as follows:
+Here's a breakdown of the steps we'll take:

-* Downsample the FASTQ files for a target depth of coverage of ~100x.
+* **Downsample** the FASTQ files for a target depth of coverage of ~100x.
-* Assemble the reads into contiguous fragments.
+* **Assemble** the reads into contiguous fragments.
-* "Polish" those fragments to correct systematic sequencing errors common in Nanopore data.
+* **Polish** those fragments to correct systematic sequencing errors common in Nanopore data.
-* Annotate the assembled fragments, by identifying the position of known bacterial genes.
+* **Annotate** the assembled fragments, by identifying the position of known bacterial genes.

-In the following section we explain the step-by-step procedure for a single sample, but we later provide a script that performs all these steps automatically for several samples.
+We'll provide a detailed procedure for a single sample, and later on, we'll offer a script that automates these steps for multiple samples simultaneously.

 ## Step-by-step bacterial assembly